unhackathon/website/springboard-projects/websockets.md

 $env:GOPATH = /Users/{name}/godraw/
 {% endhighlight %}

-On linux you can run "`. env.sh`"" to source the environment file.
+On linux you can run "`. env.sh`" to source the environment file.
+Source is a bash shell built-in command that executes the content of the file passed as argument, in the current shell.
+It is different from using "`./<filename>`" as runs the script as an executable file, launching a new shell to run it, while using "`. <filename>`" reads and executes the commands in the current shell.
 On windows run "`./env.ps1`" to run the powershell file

 If all goes well, you should see the following when you run 'go' on the shell.
 [code]